 <repository type="file" url="/home/me/myfiles"> <mapping local="source/file.txt" repository="my/file.txt"/> <mapping local="source/file2.txt" repository="some/file.txt"/> </repository>

-The local file /home/me/myfiles/my/file.txt
+The local file /home/me/myfiles/my/file.txt is

-mapped to the local file source/file.txt
+mapped to the local file source/file.txt and

-is mapped to the local
+/home/me/myfiles/some/file.txt is mapped to the local

-file source/file2.txt
+file source/file2.txt.

 The project will not load if a file specified in a mapping does not exist.